rubenromao/m2-module-blog/README.md

 # Rubenromao_BlogPosts module

+## Module details

-Custom Magento v2.4.6-p3 Blog module to cover Magento 2 concepts and design patterns.
+Custom Magento v2.4.6-p3 Blog Posts module to cover most of Magento 2 concepts and design patterns.

 It covers the app structure, how routing & controllers work, how to extend core code, dependency injection & interfaces, different design patterns and usages, ways to modify the page layout, and understand data management.